BNanda99/MultiClassification-App/README.md

 ## Streamlit Web Application

-An interactive Streamlit application is provided to test these models with new data.
+An interactive Streamlit application is provided to test these models with new data. link - https://multiclassification-app-biswajit.streamlit.app/

 - **Features:**
     - Upload a CSV file for prediction with any of the 6 models.